 Shaima Al-Tamimi is a Yemeni-Kenyan visual storyteller based in the Gulf Cooperation Council.
 Through photography, film, and writing, she explores themes relating to the patterns and impact of migration, identity, and culture.

 Uma Bista is a photographer from Kathmandu, Nepal.
 She works on visual narratives on issues of gender inequality, often drawing from her own experiences.

-Mengwen Cao is a photographer, multimedia artist, and cultural organizer.
-They were born and raised in China and currently based in New York.
-They are the Project Manager at Magnum Foundation, and the Visuals Editor at ChinaFile.
 As a queer immigrant, they use care and tenderness to explore spaces between race, gender, and cultural identity.
-As a board member of Authority Collective and a co-founder of Chinese Storytellers, they are fighting to make more space for diverse narratives and perspectives in the media industry.
+As a board member of Authority Collective, they are championing diverse narratives and perspectives in the media industry.

 Their projects have been featured in publications like Aperture, the New York Times, NPR, Mashable, BUST, Foreign Policy, the Guardian, Sina, and Tencent.
 They have participated in international exhibitions like Photoville, Jimei x Arles, and Lianzhou Foto Festival.

 Cao graduated from the New Media Narratives and Documentary Practice program at the International Center of Photography.
 They received NLGJA’s Excellence in Photojournalism Award in 2019.
 They were recognized by The Lit List in 2018, PDN 30 New and Emerging Photographers to Watch in 2019, and World Press Photo 6×6 Asia Talent in 2020.